 Covid-19 and Vaccine Updates:

-- The government of Ontario released its Three-Step Roadmap to safely reopen the province.
+- The Province of Ontario is currently in Step 3 of its three-step plan to safely reopen the province.

 The latest from Ottawa Public Health